Early Reading and Phonics at Wynyard

 - Your child may have read some of the words before, while others would have been completely new.

-- The check should only take a few minutes to complete; however, there is no time limit.
+- The check will only a few minutes to complete however, there was no time limit.

 Meeting the expected standard

-All children, regardless of their mark, will continue to access phonics learning until the end of Year 2 at least.
+All children, regardless of their mark, will continue to access phonics learning until the end of Y2 at least.
 If your child did not achieve 32 marks or more, they will be given additional support in phonics to help them to improve.
-The nature of this support will vary depending on how close to the threshold they are.
+The nature of this support will vary depending on how close to the threshold they are, and they will be checked again later in the year.

-How can I support my child with phonics?
+How can I help my child with phonics?

 Strategies for supporting your child in reading through phonics:

-- When reading, encourage your child to use ‘Fred talk’ (sound out) unfamiliar words and then blend the sounds together from left to right, rather than looking at the pictures to guess the word.
-Once your child has read an unfamiliar word, you can talk about what it means and help him/her to follow the story.
+- When reading, encourage your child to use ‘Fred talk’ (sound out) when reading unfamiliar words and then blend the sounds together from left to right, rather than looking at the pictures to guess the word.
+Once your child has read an unfamiliar word, you can talk about what it means and help them to follow the story.

 - Try to make time to read something with your child every day and encourage other family members and friends to do the same.
 Support your child to blend the sounds together all the way through a word.

-- Keep reading all the time, wherever you are, including the school holidays when children don’t have a home reading book from school.
+- Keep reading all the time, wherever you are, including the school holidays.
 Look for as many opportunities as possible to encourage your child to use the skills they are learning – menus, leaflets, bus timetables and on-screen text can stimulate children to want to practise their phonic knowledge.

 - Word games like ‘I-spy’ can also be an enjoyable way of teaching children about sounds and letters as can talking about all the words which surround you, from road signs to shopping lists.
 If children become aware of the uses of reading, they become much more interested in practising what they know.